 - Extracts Kerberos password hashes from the supplementalCredentials attributes.

-- Checks the Azure AD Domain Services security configuration SyncNtlmPasswords setting.
+- Checks the Microsoft Entra Domain Services security configuration SyncNtlmPasswords setting.

 - If this setting is disabled, generates a random, high-entropy NTLM hash (different from the user's password).
 This hash is then combined with the exacted Kerberos password hashes from the supplementalCrendetials attribute into one data structure.

 - If enabled, combines the value of the unicodePwd attribute with the extracted Kerberos password hashes from the supplementalCredentials attribute into one data structure.

 - Encrypts the single data structure using the AES symmetric key.

 - Encrypts the AES symmetric key using the tenant's Microsoft Entra Domain Services public key.

 - Microsoft Entra Connect transmits the encrypted AES symmetric key, the encrypted data structure containing the password hashes, and the initialization vector to Microsoft Entra ID.